dillionmegida/thoughts-site/content/blog/3. plans-for-better-relationship-with-god/index.md

 In previous years, I'd usually set different goals for myself--Career, Spiritual, Physical, and maybe Financial.
 But in 2023, the only thing that rings as better for a "specific goal" is building a better relationship with God.

 Of course, I have other general goals like "create more contents", "grow in my career", and so on, but specifically, I want to be more focused on my spiritual life.
 As I believe that, by getting this right, others will come along.
+[Matt 6:33](https://www.bible.com/en-GB/bible/111/mat.6.33) says:

+> But seek first his kingdom and his righteousness, and all these things will be given to you as well

 ## Journey so far in my Spiritual Life